The Integrated Program in Neuroscience has been allocated enough money for multiple GREAT awards of $500 each, twice a year.

 April 15 (For travel between May 1 and October 31)

 Awardees will receive $500 deposited into their accounts after they have submitted proof of having spent at least that amount on costs related to their travel, and proof that the travel has taken place.
+The IPN will not fund any travel request for a conference that occurs after the initial thesis is submitted.

 The Minerva Travel Registry and Pre-departure Orientation are resources designed to help prepare students undertaking University-related international activities.
 According to the International Mobility Guidelines, participation is mandatory for most undergraduate and graduate students.
 Are you participating?